huggingface/olm-datasets/README.md

 Follow the instructions at [pipeline_scripts/common_crawl](pipeline_scripts/common_crawl).

+Here is the output dataset to expect from a 20% random sample of the August 2022 Common Crawl Snapshot: [https://huggingface.co/datasets/Tristan/olm-CC-MAIN-2022-33-sampling-ratio-0.20](https://huggingface.co/datasets/Tristan/olm-CC-MAIN-2022-33-sampling-ratio-0.20)

 ## Getting a clean and up-to-date Wikipedia corpus

 Follow the instructions at [pipeline_scripts/wikipedia](pipeline_scripts/wikipedia).

+Here is the output dataset to expect from a September 2022 snapshot of Wikipedia: [https://huggingface.co/datasets/Tristan/olm-wikipedia-20220920](https://huggingface.co/datasets/Tristan/olm-wikipedia-20220920)

 ## Analyzing the corpora